 Stock dealers buy and sell stock or inventory — typically as their own business or as part of a larger trading operation — managing both ends of the trade.

-A typical day mixes buying activity with selling activity — managing inventory, pricing, and customer or supplier relationships.
-Capital and timing run throughout.
+Workdays mix buying activity with selling activity — managing inventory, pricing, and customer or supplier relationships.
+Capital and timing run throughout — dealers carry inventory between purchase and sale, and the holding window is exposure.

 Collaboration involves suppliers, customers, and sometimes financiers.
-What's harder than expected is the financial discipline required — dealers own inventory risk between purchase and sale.
+What's harder than expected is the financial discipline required — dealers own inventory risk between purchase and sale, and bad calls hit the P&L visibly.
+The dealers who blow up usually do it by holding inventory too long or buying on hope.

 Where this role sits in the broader career landscape — and where it can take you.